StC Payroll Giving – FAQ’s for Charity Clients

 Hello and welcome to StC Payroll Giving.
 We endeavour to provide you with the best possible service with ethical fundraising, efficient and quick responses to queries and we hope that we have a long and fruitful business relationship.

-Here are some FAQ’s that you may find of interest, but if you need any further clarification, please do not hesitate to contact Helen on hvont@stcpayrollgiving.co.uk
+Here are some FAQ’s that you may find of interest, but if you need any further clarification, please do not hesitate to contact Alice on awright@test.stcpayrollgiving.co.uk

 Background